pip-services/pip-services-docs/content/en/toolkit/recipes/cassandra/_index.md

 ##### Component implementation

 As we did with the previous class, we create a custom persistence component that inherits this class.
 In it, we also code a defineSchema() method that is used to create a table in the database.
 If we want to use the methods of the previous class, we need to define a filterCondition() method as we did before.
-In the example below, we only consider the methods in this class, which don’t require filters.
+In the examples below, we only consider the methods in this class, which don’t require filters.
 The code below shows an example of this custom component:

 {{< tabsection >}}
   {{< include "./__code15_node.md" >}}